 Here are simple safety tips that will increase your non-stick pan’s life.

 Season and Re-season!

 While re-seasoning will fix a sticky pan, it is the first thing you should do before using a brand-new one.

 Also, continue to re-season it with oil every two weeks.

 Choosing the Right Stirring Utensils

 Wood is softer than metal and doesn’t leave scratches.
-However, if you’re cooking something tricky like a pancake, then you might need to consider other option.
+However, if you’re cooking something tricky like a pancake, then you might need to consider other options.

-Just as you need to be careful when washing the nonstick cookware, you have to store in a safe place, too.
+Just as you need to be careful when washing nonstick cookware, you have to store it in a safe place, too.

 Don’t just throw it in a cupboard as the impact can damage it.
 Tuck it away nicely in a spacious cupboard where it doesn’t come into contact with other utensils.